MADS-Lions/GoodsComparison2018Tariffs/README.md

 ## Examples

-Example of how to use functions
+Example of how to use regression_discontinuity and differences_in_differences

 #Used case shows regression discontinuity model from May 2018 to December 2018 with a fuzzy regression with treatment period from 2018-07-01 to 2018-10-01 and differences in differences for two categories Vehicles and Education & Reading - if there is a second date it will average between the two dates in this case '2017-07-01' to '2017-10-01'